 Everyone has skills, talents and potential

-Every day, we work alongside people with experience of mental health issues who find and keep good work and who enjoy all the benefits that come from working – financial and personal independence, connection, having fun and having a purpose.
+Every day, we work alongside people with experience of personal or health challenges who are now enjoying all the benefits that come from working – financial and personal independence, connection, having fun and having a purpose.

-Click on the titles below to read the stories.
+Click on the titles below to read these stories of success.